 OIML refers to the International Organization of Legal Metrology (again, the acronym is from the French title).
 Legal metrology is the application of legal requirements to measurements and measuring instruments.
 The basic role of the OIML is to create global standards for metrology legislation.
 Discover the mission of OIML, the issues of OIML, the various international systems, the new OIML certification systems, emerging metrology systems and many more through the link in the subheading.

 Certification bodies besides those explained above also approve the use and sales of force and weight measurement instruments.
 These include the American National Standards Institute (ANSI), American Association for Laboratory Accreditation (A2LA), National Supervision and Inspection Center for Explosion Protection and Safety of Instrumentation (NEPSI), International Aerospace Quality Group (IAQG), Underwriters Laboratories (UL), and Canadian Standards Association (CSA).
 Each acronym in this paragraph provides a link to these bodies’ web sites.

 As seen above, most standards originate from the country where the product is to be used.
 However, a global economy drives some standard bodies to have a global reach of influence.

 Force and Weight Measurement Study Guides

 This section links to various study guides for learning more about force and weight measurement, including published articles, blogs, journals and books.

 - Questions and Answers This National Physical Laboratory (NPL) page contains short tutorials on a variety of engineering topics.
 Historical articles include a history of weights and measures, explanations of transducers, and a introductory guide to measurement in engineering.

-Journal Articles and Books
+Journal Articles and Manuals